SparkysWidgets/SiriProxy-SWGDO/README.md

 SiriProxy-SWGDO

-About
+About:

-SiriProxy-SWGDO is a Siri Proxy plugin that allows you to send commands to XBMC.
+SiriProxy-SWGDO is a Siri Proxy plugin that allows you to send commands to some of our products (the SW-04-010A for example).
+Although this could be very easily adapted to other interfaces or uses!

+Credits:

-SiriProxy-SWGDO was created by brainwave9.
-You are free to use, modify, and redistribute this gem as long as you give proper credit to the original author.
+SiriProxy-SWGDO was created by Sparky's Widgets.
+Please feel free to use this however you wish, just through use a mention and well be happy that we helped!

-Credits

-Usage

-Installation
+Usage:
+This is still a WIP and usages features/updates documentation will be added here

+Installation:

 To install SiriProxy-SWGDO, add the following to your Siri Proxy config.yml file (~/.siriproxy/config.yml):
 - name: 'SWGDO'
-  git: 'git://github.com/brainwave9/SiriProxy-XBMC.git'
+  git: 'git://github.com/SparkysWidgets/SiriProxy-SWGDO.git'

 1)Stop Siri Proxy (CTRL-C or killall siriproxy)